What Is Dissociation? Psychology, Definition And Treatments

 Like many mental health illnesses, the individual who is going through the mental health issue may not realize there is a problem.
 They may chalk up their symptoms to stress or other things going on in their life or fail to understand that something is wrong.
 Often, family, friends or loved ones detect the first signs of something being wrong.
 If this is the case, it is very important that family and loved ones approach the topic of mental health in a sensitive, gentle manner while encouraging the individual to seek help.

-A self-assessment questionnaire composed of twenty-eight questions is available online to help measure the symptoms and gravity of dissociation.
-The score and results should not be used as an official medical diagnosis.
-However, the types of questions (for instance, find yourself wearing clothes you don't remember putting on, finding things in your belongings you don't remember buying etc.) may help to shed some light on what you're going through or get you to analyze and take a closer look at the symptoms you are experiencing.
-If you're questioning whether you may be suffering from a dissociative disorder but you're unsure of how to approach it or what to base it on, something like an online screening might be a good start.
+If you're questioning whether you may be experiencing a dissociative disorder but you're unsure of how to approach it or what to base it on, something like an online screening might be a good start.
 You can then take the results as a discussion point to your family doctor.

 Unfortunately, there is no scientific way of diagnosing dissociation, and no blood tests, x-rays, or screenings can determine or confirm a diagnosis.
-The doctor you see will make their diagnosis of dissociative disorder based on the symptoms you are experiencing, your family and personal history.
-Physical tests like blood tests or an MRI will be carried out in order to make sure some other factor like a brain tumor or burst blood vessel etc. is not at play.
-Once your physical health is ruled out, the doctor will likely refer you to a mental health specialist for a complete evaluation and they will then focus on your emotional and psychological health.
+The doctor you see will make their diagnosis of dissociative disorder based on the symptoms you are experiencing, along with your family and personal history.
+Physical tests like blood tests or an MRI will be carried out in order to make sure some other factor like a brain tumor or burst blood vessel is not at play.
+Once your physical health is ruled out, the doctor will likely refer you to a mental health specialist.
+They will then conduct a complete evaluation and focus on your emotional and psychological health.

 So why is it so important to get help?
 You may feel that aside from a few minor interruptions in your life when you experience an episode of dissociation, your life is fine, so why bother getting help?
-The reality is even if you feel great most of the time if you are suffering from a dissociative disorder, without treatment your symptoms may worsen and complications may arise affecting your personal, social and professional life.
+The reality is even if you feel great most of the time if you are living with a dissociative disorder, without treatment your symptoms may worsen, and complications may arise affecting your personal, social, and professional life.

-You might start suffering from other mental issues such as depression or anxiety, other disorders might creep up, you may turn to drugs or alcohol in order to cope with your episodes and it may develop into an addiction.
+You might start experiencing other mental issues such as depression or anxiety, other disorders might creep up, you may turn to drugs or alcohol in order to cope with your episodes, and it may develop into an addiction.
 And in a worst-case scenario, a very bad episode may lead to a dangerous act like suicide or self-harm.

-Whether you decide to do a self-screening or not, if you are having any doubts or starting to question your symptoms and wondering whether you may have a dissociative disorder, it is imperative that you speak to a doctor or a mental health professional as soon as possible.
+If you are having any doubts, starting to question your symptoms, or wondering whether you may have a dissociative disorder, it is imperative that you speak to a doctor or a mental health professional as soon as possible.